kyleboas/tacticsjournal.com/drafts/Draft-2023-3-10-Tactical-Preview-Leicester-City-vs-Chelsea-11MAR2023.md

 Keys to the game:

-- How effectively can Chelsea work the ball out of their own half when pressed?
+- How effectively can Chelsea build-up in their own half when pressed man-to-man?
 - Will Chelsea turn the ball over too easily because they are trying to play too quickly?
-- Will we see positional rotation from Chelsea to confuse Leicester City's defenders?
+- Will we see positional rotation from Chelsea to take advantage Leicester City's man-to-man marking scheme?
-- Can Chelsea close down the ball carrier in the middle third to not allow Leicester to retain possession?
+- Can Chelsea close down the ball carrier in the middle-third to not allow Leicester City to retain possession?
 - Will Leicester City be effective enough offensively if they're forced out wide by the narrowness of Chelsea out of possession?